-Promoting an employee to supervisor is a ritual practiced thousands of times every day in businesses around the world.
+Moving employees into a supervisor role seems to be a reward for tenure and loyalty in many organizations.
+It’s a ritual practiced thousands of times every day in businesses around the world.
 But as the research and real-life experience shows, the capacity to manage one’s own performance is almost night and day compared to managing a team.
 Supervising others brings out a whole new set of challenges in the workplace.

 - Decisive Judgment